Eurogroup head: Greek reforms could prompt bailout payment in March

-“My message to the Greeks is: try to start the program even before the whole renegotiation is finished,” Dutch Finance Minister Jeroen Dijsselbloem told the Financial Times in an interview.
+“My message to the Greeks is: try to start the programme even before the whole renegotiation is finished,” Dutch Finance Minister Jeroen Dijsselbloem told the Financial Times in an interview.

 “There are elements that you can start doing today.
 If you do that, then somewhere in March, maybe there can be a first disbursement.
 But that would require progress and not just intentions,” he was quoted as saying.